Magazine: General

 The Moniteur Ottoman was a gazette written in French and first published in 1831 on the order of Mahmud II.
 It was the first official gazette of the Ottoman Empire, edited by Alexandre Blacque at the expense of the Sublime Porte.
 Its name perhaps referred to the French newspaper Le Moniteur Universel.
 It was issued weekly.
 Takvim-i vekayi was published a few months later, intended as a translation of the Moniteur into Ottoman Turkish.
 After having been edited by former Consul for Denmark "M. Franceschi", and later on by "Hassuna de Ghiez", it was lastly edited by Lucien Rouet.
 However, facing the hostility of embassies, it was closed in the 1840s.

 Satire

 Satirical magazines of Turkey have a long tradition.
 One of the earliest satirical magazines was Diyojen which was launched in 1869.
 There are around 20 satirical magazines; the leading ones are Penguen (70,000 weekly circulation), LeMan (50,000) and Uykusuz.
-Historical examples include Oğuz Aral's magazine Gırgır (which reached a circulation of 500,000 in the 1970s) and Marko Paşa (launched 1946).
+Historical examples include Oğuz Aral's magazine Gırgır (which reached a circulation of 500,000 in the 1970s) and Marko Paşa (launched in 1946).
 Others include L-Manyak and Lombak.